BSc Computer Science (Human Computer Interaction) with Industrial Experience

 Demonstrate confidence in handling and analysis of research data

 Separate online discussion boards will be set up for the Quantitative Research Methods, Qualitative Research Methods and Statistics components of the course.
 Students are encouraged to make use of these for further support and staff will monitor them regularly.
 Teaching Assistants will be available during the Statistics Practical classes to provide hands-on support.
-Online assessments will be marked and graded within 2 weeks of the submission deadline and students will have an opportunity to review their grades and the correct answers to questions.
-In addition, a revision quiz will be made available in the lead up to the exam and an exam revision session will be held in Week 12.
+Online assessments will be marked and graded within 3 weeks of the submission deadline and students will have an opportunity to review their grades and the correct answers to questions.
+In addition, a revision quiz will be made available in the lead up to exams and an exam revision session provided.

 You will be provided with the core text for this course: